Pine Siskin

 chick

 Pine siskins are monogamous, with pairs forming within winter flocks.
 They nest either in loose colonies or as separate pairs.
 Breeding starts in January and February.
 Their nests are hidden well, on a horizontal branch some distance from a conifer’s trunk.
-The female constructs a large, shallow cup-shaped nest of twigs, grass, rootlets, bark strips, leaves and lichen, lining it with moss, plant down, feathers and hair.
+The female constructs a large, shallow cup-shaped nest of twigs, grass, rootlets, bark strips, leaves, and lichen, lining it with moss, plant down, feathers, and hair.
 The female lays 3 to 4 eggs and incubates them for about 13 days.
 Her mate brings her food during the incubation period and the first few days once the eggs hatch.
 Then both parents bring food.
-After 13 to 17 days the young birds leave the nest and their parents feed them for about another three weeks.
+After 13 to 17 days the young birds leave the nest and their parents feed them for about another 3 weeks.

 Population